darmie/linc_uv/README.md

-# linc/empty
+# linc/uv
-An example empty project to start a linc library.
+libuv binding for linc

 For more information, see the [linc homepage](http://snowkit.github.io/linc/)